Romgaz: Electricity production

 In 2017, Romgaz produced 1,863,788 MWh (+14.5% compared to 2016), representing 2.68% of Romania's total electricity production.
 According to Transelectrica, the company's market share in 2017 was 2.95%.
 Most of Romgaz' electricity production comes from the Iernut Power Station, a large thermal power plant located in Iernut, Mureș County.

 The company also runs experimental power generation projects at gas wells, that are located to far away to make a connection to Romania's national transmission system feasible.
 Currently wells Cojocna 2 and 4 are equipped with a 1.5 MW electricity generation unit each, which uses the wells combustion gas to supply power, which is being fed into the national electricity grid.

 In 2017, total revenue for electricity production was $120 million (RON 505.81 million), representing a 38 percent increase in total income compared to 2016.

 Social responsibility and sustainability

 Since 2007, Romgaz has been supporting the only international chess competition in Romania.
 The contest is called the "Kings Tournament" and is currently in its seventh edition.
 It has been included in the Grand Slam Chess Association Chess Tournament series for three years.
 Romgaz and UNICEF partnered to launch the "Let's go to school" campaign in Romania in 2015, aiming to prevent and reduce school absenteeism, dropout and early school leaving.

-In 2017, the company reported a total investment of $1.8 million (RON 7.7 million) into different sustainability projects and communities.
-The sum was invested into the medical and health sector, into education, social and sports clubs and other sponsorships.